merveilles/The-Town/README.md

 ### NSFW

-NSFW content is permitted, but only under certain conditions:
+NSFW content is permitted, but only under these conditions:

 - Put your post under a Content Warning.
 - Include "nsfw" in the text of the Content Warning.